rnsavinelli/covid-19/README.md

 The goal of this project is to build an understanding of the virus behaviour and evolution by graphing data.

-**Important:** To graph data, the [R](https://cran.r-project.org/) software environment for statistical computing and graphics must be present on your system.
+**Important:** To graph data, the [R](https://en.wikipedia.org/wiki/R_(programming_language)) software environment for statistical computing and graphics must be present on your system.
+Information on how to download and install the latest binaries can be found [here](https://cran.r-project.org/).

 ## Get the latest information on SARS-CoV-2
 - https://www.cdc.gov/coronavirus/2019-ncov/